 BRAF V600E and Targeted Cancer Therapy

 Drugs, such as RAF inhibitor vemurafenib inhibit the ERK pathway and cell proliferation and lead to 80% response rate in metastatic melanoma patients carrying the BRAF V600E mutation.
 However, these drugs do not have therapeutic effects for colorectal cancer patients carrying the same mutation.
-This is due to overexpression of EGFR in BRAF V600E colorectal cancer cells, but not in melanoma cells, that overcomes the inhibition of the BRAF mutant kinase activity.
-In these colorectal cancer patients, use of tyrosine kinase inhibitors such as gefitinib, erlotinib, and cetuximab together with vemurafenib has synergistic effect.
+This is due to overexpression of EGFR in BRAF V600E colorectal cancer cells, but not in melanoma cells because they overcome the inhibition of the BRAF mutant kinase activity.
+In these colorectal cancer patients, use of tyrosine kinase inhibitors such as gefitinib, erlotinib, and cetuximab together with vemurafenib has a synergistic effect.

-Streamlined Workflow for QClamp® BRAF Mutation Detection Tests
+Streamlined Workflow for QClamp® Gene Mutation Detection Tests

 Step 1: DNA Isolation & Quantification